treble37/rustcmdpev/README.md

 EXPLAIN (ANALYZE, COSTS, VERBOSE, BUFFERS, FORMAT JSON)
 ```

-Then pipe the resulting query plan into `gocmdpev`.
+Then pipe the resulting query plan into `rustcmdpev`.

 On MacOS you can just grab a query on your clipboard and run this one-liner: